-The management agreement, which was most recently amended and restated effective March 13, 2014, requires our Manager to manage our assets, operations, and affairs in conformity with the policies and the investment guidelines that are approved and monitored by our Board of Directors.
+The management agreement requires our Manager to manage our assets, operations, and affairs in conformity with the policies and the investment guidelines that are approved and monitored by our Board of Directors.
 Our Manager is under the supervision and direction of our Board of Directors.
 Our Manager is responsible for:

-- · the selection, purchase, and sale of assets in our portfolio; - · our financing activities; - · providing us with advisory services; and - providing us with a management team, inclusive of a dedicated or partially dedicated Chief Financial Officer and appropriate support personnel as necessary.
+• the selection, purchase, and sale of assets in our portfolio;

+- our financing activities;

+- · providing us with advisory services; and

+- providing us with a management team, inclusive of a dedicated or partially dedicated Chief Financial Officer and appropriate support personnel as necessary.